 - If you need to iron, only iron on the backside of the garment.

-Otherwise, set all of your projects up and enjoy!
-Yes I made all of these in under an hour total.
+Now you are ready to set up all of your projects and enjoy!
+Yes, I made all of these in under an hour total.
 Now that is some quick crafting!

 That paper banner turned out great!
-Using iron-on with paper opens up an entirely new world of crafting y’all.
+Using DTF transfers with paper opens up an entirely new world of crafting, y’all.

 And, of course, you saw me make this rustic wood slice in the video at the top of this post.
 I love how this one turned out!